-When it comes to creating connections, nothing beats a friendly face-to-face conversation.
-But with the right touches, email can be a solid connection-maker as well.
-Before you click “Send,” warm up your next email with these three elements:
+When it comes to creating personal connections, nothing beats a friendly face-to-face conversation.
+But with the right touches, email can be a solid way to make your customer experience meaningful as well.
+Before you click “Send,” warm up your next email with these three tips:

-A greeting and closing.
 You wouldn’t begin a conversation without a Hello, right?
-Showing the same courtesy in your email can make a big impact on your tone.
+Showing the same courtesy in your email can make a big impact on your tone, setting the stage for personal connections!
 Greetings and closings don’t have to be anything revolutionary — the basics do the job perfectly!
 Hi (Name) is always a perfect start, Warm regards and All my best are great closings, and there are countless other excellent choices, depending on how formal you’d like to be.
 Don’t skip a greeting if you’re unsure of your email recipient’s name — titles are fine, too, as in Dear Hiring Manager.

 I had a wonderful time at lunch last week!

 If you’re not as familiar with your recipient, slip in a well wish:

 I hope your Monday is going well!

 Better yet, do a bit of research to learn something about a less-than-familiar recipient, and reference an interesting tidbit:

 I enjoyed your blog post about time management.